wearedevx/navitia-docker-compose/README.md

 `http :9090/v1/coverage/default/lines`

-**Note:**

-For the moment the navitia' images are not yet pushed into dockerhub, so you need to build the images in builder/ cf the builder's readme

 # TODO
 - push container on docker hub
 - add the possibility for some containers to use the local code (first jormungandr)